myConsciousness/myConsciousness/README.md

 > Also, I have added the `actor-likes` command to the CLI that corresponds to `app.bsky.feed.getActorLikes`.

 pub.dev/packages/blu...

 ---

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-23T00:58:33.144Z
->
-> I have released the latest build of `bluesky` for Dart/Flutter :) This release supports a new endpoint `app.bsky.feed.getActorLikes` to get a list of posts liked by authenticated actors.

-pub.dev/packages/blu...
-github.com/myConsciousn...

----

-> Shinya Kato 🤯 @shinyakato.dev 2023-08-22T23:40:26.861Z
->
-> The basis of the Feed Generator is the Firehose API.
-Filter the data flowing from the Firehose stream with your algos and stores it in your database.
-The client or API makes a request to the database you operate and retrieves the Feed from your Generator, as you see in this place :)

----
 <!-- MY-BSKY_TIMELINE:END -->